nightroman/FarNet/PowerShellFar/README.md

         powershell.exe -File "!\!.!"
         start powershell.exe -NoExit -NoLogo -File "!\!.!"

-With these associations when you press `[Enter]` (or another assigned key) for scripts in the panel then standard scripts are invoked by powershell.exe and PowerShellFar scripts are invoked by one of the associated commands.
+With these associations `[Enter]` (or another assigned key) in the panel invokes standard scripts by powershell.exe and PowerShellFar scripts by one of the associated commands.

 *********************************************************************